 Please note that the Indigenous Pathway is a curated group of courses and does not provide a credential.

 Strengthening Family Spirit:

 “E'yemstexw te shxwlalis ye ts'elhxwelmexw t'ot elexw teli ye selyo'lexwetset.”

 To listen, click below:

-For more information on the courses we offer, please see:
+For more information on the courses that are part of the Indigenous Pathway, please see:

 - CYCC 1142: Introduction to Aboriginal Child, Youth and Family Practice

 - CYCC 2332: Strengthening the Family Spirit - Working from Aboriginal Perspectives with Elders' Teachings

 - CFCS 1112: Working in Communities

 - CYCC 2212: Aboriginal Children, Youth and Families: Transforming Legislation and Policies